 In 2017, I joined Protected Networks, a rising star in the Berlin startup scene.
 PN’s success story was built on their main product 8MAN, an access rights management solution for Active Directory networks.
 At PN, I led the newly founded engineering team for cloud-connected functionality (mostly Azure Active Directory).
 During my time, I also helped document and shape the future tech strategy for PN’s product portfolio, especially during EU research grant negotiations and the M&A process that was ramping up at the time.
 Shortly after, SolarWinds (NYSE:SWI) acquired PN and it’s Berlin employees, integrating 8MAN into their 70+ product portfolio as Access Rights Manager.
 I moved to SWI’s Tech Strategy team and spent the next few years iterating on internal and external special projects, including everything from employee engagement platforms to Kubernetes security management.

 Later, I moved to the release management team as Technical Program Manager.
 Here I helped establish better systems for tracking and securing the supply chain of releases for the majority of our products, mostly in response to the SWI security breach.
 As you can imagine, this posed interesting challenges and eventually motivated a massive industry movement to reinforce the importance of supply chain security.
-Fun trivia: part of the adversaries encountered in this incident were already being tracked as high-profile APTs by the industry protection arm of the German state and federal agencies in charge of responding to cyber (shudders) threats.
-The cover image of this page is me presenting to (among others) a representative of this office, outlining risks of insure network connected systems.
-Small world.

 Prior Work (2014-2017)